Last week I took myself on a walking tour from Kampung Baru to Chow Kit.

 Kampung Baru (meaning 'new village') is a traditional Malay residential area which was established about 110 years ago on a 92 hectare site.
 It has a population of 35,000 and although it is located in the heart of Kuala Lumpur it has managed to retain a village feel to it.

 I began my trip at Kg.
 Baru LRT station.
-It is only one stop away from KLCC (i.e. walking distance) but it is not practical to walk there from KLCC as the area is effectively cut off by an expressway and the Klang River.
+It is only one stop away from KLCC (i.e. walking distance) but it is not practical to walk there from KLCC as the area is effectively cut off by an expressway and the Klang River (see map at bottom of this page).

 As soon as I stepped out of the LRT station I found myself in a quiet street with low rise buildings, albeit overlooked by the nearby Petronas Twin Towers and other office and residential high rise blocks.